B.C. nurses raise concerns over ‘insufficient and slow’ government response to coronavirus

-More than 100 nurses across the province have sent a letter to Prime Minister Justin Trudeau and Premier John Horgan asking for more help on the front lines.
+More than 100 nurses across B.C. have sent a letter to Prime Minister Justin Trudeau and Premier John Horgan asking for more help on the front lines to fight the novel coronavirus outbreak.

-The open letter nurses say they’re “expressing our alarm at the insufficient and slow response of the federal and provincial governments to the current spread” of the virus.
+The open letter, dated Monday, says nurses are joining doctors at Royal Columbian Hospital in New Westminster in their criticism of the provincial and federal government for their “insufficient and slow response” to the pandemic.

 “The measures taken so far have been welcome, but they are not sufficient.
 In the last week alone between Monday and Friday, the number of confirmed coronavirus cases in British Columbia tripled,” the letter reads.

-The letter also asks for free hotel accommodation for doctors, respiratory therapists, nurses, housekeeping, paramedics, security and kitchen staff.
-Nurses are asking for a guaranteed adequate supplies of supplies including N95 masks, gowns and gloves.
+The letter also asks for free hotel accommodation for doctors, respiratory therapists, nurses, paramedics, and other hospital staff so they can isolate themselves from family members, as well as for a guaranteed adequate supply of N95 masks, gowns and gloves.

 “There is no reason whatsoever to think we cannot become another Italy.
 If nothing changes radically, we are certain to.
 The only step that can prevent this is massive social distancing on a scale qualitatively beyond what has been done so far, because what has been done so far is simply not working,” the letter reads.